 The main line of business for the Farm Industry Review Board involves supervision of the commodity boards.
-The most recent Auditor General's report which conducted a review of both FIRB and the commodity boards suggested that the supervisory role of FIRB was not adequate.
-As a result, the FIRB has been making concerted efforts to improve and strengthen this role.
+The FIRB is continually strengthening this role in order to foster relationships with commodity boards.
 The Board is committed to making this a leading priority in the future.

-Objective: By March 31, 2015, the Farm Industry Review Board will have continued supervision/control of commodity boards and strengthened supervisory/control mechanisms, where appropriate.
+Objective: By March 31, 2016, the Farm Industry Review Board will have continued supervision/control of commodity boards and strengthened supervisory/control mechanisms, where appropriate.